prof-rossetti/python-repo-template/README.md

 This is a template repository for Python applications.
 Feel free to use this as your starting point, instead of creating a repository from scratch.

 You'll probably want to update this README file by:
- 1. specifying your project name for the top level heading (above),
+ 1. Specifying your project name for the top level heading (above),
- 2. changing the virtual environment name in the "Setup" section below (in both the creation and activation commands),
+ 2. Changing the virtual environment name in the "Setup" section below (in both the creation and activation commands),
+ 3. Updating the "Configuration" section to reflect any environment variables you may be using (or remove if not using env vars),
- 3. updating the contents of the "requirements.txt" file to reflect the packages you're using in your project, and also
+ 4. Updating the contents of the "requirements.txt" file to reflect the packages you're using in your project, and also
- 4. Creating your own Python files in the app directory, and updating the "Usage" section below accordingly.
+ 5. Creating your own Python files in the app directory, and updating the "Usage" section below accordingly.

-When you're done, remove this Instructions section from the README file.
+When you're done, remove this entire "Instructions" section from the README file.

 ## Setup